Import your own CSV, TSV, TXT, XLSX, and ZIP files into Funnel

 Do you have data that you would like to import into Funnel besides the hundreds of plug-and-play data sources that you can use out of the box?

-This article outlines how you can import your own CSV files directly into Funnel.
+This article outlines how you can import your own CSV or Excel files directly into Funnel.

 There are also other ways of importing data into Funnel depending on your needs:

 Set up a Google Sheets import.

 Request a new custom data source.
 This way, files can be automatically sent to Funnel via email, SFTP, s3-upload and more, and you can get bespoke help from our operations team.
 Note: not included in Essentials and Agency Small plans (see our Pricing page for more details).
 Get in touch with us if you are interested in getting access.

 Set up a new File import

 Go to the list of Data sources and start adding a new data source by clicking on "+ Data Sources".
-In the very bottom of the list of data sources, there is a button that says "File Import".
-You can also find it by searching for "file" or "csv".
+At the very bottom of the list of data sources, there is a button that says "File Import".
+You can also find it by searching for "file", "csv" or "excel".